theaquamarine/windows-powershell-docs/docset/windows/dcbqos/set-netqostrafficclass.md

 ## DESCRIPTION
 The **Set-NetQosTrafficClass** cmdlet modifies the settings of a traffic class, such as the mapping between 802.1p priority and traffic class, the transmission algorithm that must be used, and the bandwidth allocation to the traffic class.
-If Windows Server® 2012 or later is set to be **not willing** to accept configurations from a remote device, then Windows Server 2012 or later sends the updated settings to data center bridging (DCB)-capable network adapters in the computer.
+If Windows Server??
+2012 or later is set to be **not willing** to accept configurations from a remote device, then Windows Server 2012 or later sends the updated settings to data center bridging (DCB)-capable network adapters in the computer.

 For more information about remote device configurations, see the **Set-NetQosDcbxSetting** cmdlet.